 Immigration helps to balance our shrinking and ageing citizen population.
 Singapore has tightened the immigration framework significantly in late-2009 to calibrate the inflow of new Permanent Residents (PRs) and citizens.

 Since 2009, the Singapore government has been issuing out an average of 30,000 PRs and up to 22,000 Citizenships annually.
-To kerb with the low citizen birth rates and ageing population, the numbers must be kept at these levels to ensure a stable cap of PRs and Citizens to drive the sustainability and growth of the country.
+To curb the low citizen birth rate and ageing population, the numbers must be kept at these levels to ensure a stable cap of PRs and Citizens to drive the sustainability and growth of the country.

 As such, the review process is more stringent now so as to find the right fit for each application.
-While the exact quota is not revealed to the public, understanding this system enables us to value each application form as an opportunity to highlight the merits of each applicant to the Singapore Government and not merely filling up a form.
+While the exact quota is not revealed to the public, understanding this system enables us to value each application as an opportunity to highlight the merits of applicants to the Singapore Government.